Voto Latino: Activities

 Voto Latino is involved with raising awareness about politics for Hispanic voters and also how to register to vote.
 Because many Latino voters are the first to vote in their families, Voto Latino works to interest young voters.
 Voto Latino also provides education about United States citizenship for permanent residents of the US.

 Campaigns

 2006 election cycle

-In August 2006, Voto Latino began their first voter-registration effort, called "Text2Represent", which allowed voters to register to vote through text, becoming one of the first political organizations to do so.
+In August 2006, Voto Latino began its first voter-registration effort, called "Text2Represent", which allowed voters to register to vote through text, becoming one of the first political organizations to do so.
 Co-founder Rosario Dawson cited the relevancy of text messaging: "If 65 million people were willing to text their votes for American Idol, perhaps at least a few of them might pick up their phones to sign up for something a little more important."

 In September of the same year, Voto Latino also focused on young voters by releasing a series of PSA videos featuring popular Latino musical artists.